Mercedes GLS Review

 At least to begin with, there’ll be just one engine option – a 330hp 3.0-litre 400d diesel.
 As diesel engines go it’s superb: it’s smooth and quiet, even when revved hard, and flooring the accelerator brings a wave of grunt from low revs to give the GLS a surprising turn of speed for such a huge car.

-That’ll come in handy for sprinting down motorway sliproads to join traffic, and once the GLS is at a cruise it proves extremely quiet and comfortable – even more so than an X7 – and has a relaxing system that’ll accelerate, brake and steer to keep you in your lane.
-On country roads, the X7 feels a more agile SUV, but there isn’t much in it and nobody is buying these cars for the way they go around corners.
+That’ll come in handy for sprinting down motorway sliproads to join traffic, and once the GLS is at a cruise it proves extremely quiet and comfortable – even more so than an X7.
+It also has a relaxing semi-autonomous drive system that’ll accelerate, brake and steer to keep you in your lane.
+On country roads, the X7 alternative feels like the more agile SUV, but there isn’t much in it and nobody is buying these cars for the way they go around corners.
 No, you’ll be more likely to see the GLS creeping around town, where its light steering, standard 360-degree cameras and parking aids make it easier to manoeuvre than you might think.

 So, the Mercedes GLS is the S-Class of SUVs in terms of its size, technology and wonderfully comfortable driving experience, if not quite its interior quality.
 Even so, if you’re convinced, make sure you check out our Mercedes GLS deals for the best prices.